 Full races include 60 km, 50 km and 80 km tracks.
 You are welcome to ski each of the full races separately, or combine your skiing distances as you wish.
-If you ski all three full distances, you are in the Full Race Competition.
+If you ski all three full distances with free techique, you are in the Full Race Competition and also collecting points of Visma Ski Classics Challeger -events.
 Teams of three skiers each can register for the Team Competition, which requires that all three members finish all three full races.
 The full races are available in open classes for men and women.
 These races are suitable for active competition athletes, long distance skiers and avid hobby skiers who have trained seriously for the races.
 Please click on the elevation profile pictures to enlarge them.

 Olos-Jeris-Keimiö-Jeris-Olos 60 km

 Your supporters can cheer you in Olos as you start.
-They can easily drive to Jeris to follow your race there and see the start of the Quarter Race.
+They can easily drive to Jeris to follow your race there.
 Olos is also the place to be as the top skiers of the Full Race reach the finish line!

 Classes Open Men/Women